AlexS28/ClimbSim_code/README.md

 # Please also cite [1] if you plan to use the simulator, for questions or if you'd like to contribute to the repo, email: aschperb@gmail.com
 [1] Planner for Robotic Free-Climbing using Reinforcement Learning, by Alexander Schperberg (author list / title to be updated).
+Special thanks to: Feng Xu for creating the urdf files and initial simulation code, and the SCALER team: Yuki Shirai, and Yusuke Tanaka.

 System tested: Ubuntu 20.04, ROS Noetic, Python 3.8
 # Installation: